 From entry-level clerical and manual labor positions to engineering, accounting, finance, customer service and management positions, there are a wide range of jobs and careers in water.
 Most entry-level positions start in the \$40K-\$45K range and mid-level technical jobs peak at about \$70K - \$75K within a few years.
-Supervisorial and managerial positions often pay \$100K+, but typically require industry certifications and/or bachelor's degree.
+Supervisorial and managerial positions often pay \$100K+, but typically require industry certifications and/or a bachelor's degree.

-What kinds of military jobs are great matches for transitioning into a water industry career?
+What kinds of skills and jobs are great matches for transitioning into a water industry career?

-Military jobs that involve the operation, maintenance, and/or repair of construction, propulsion, power plants, power equipment, hydraulics, or pneumatic systems; running water treatment, wastewater purification, or reverse osmosis equipment often match well with water industry jobs.
-Experience working with shipboard or shore-based piping, plumbing, or electrical or mechanical systems is good experience as is work in welding, damage-control, some types of electronics and computer applications such as fire control systems.
+Skills like customer service, meter reading, engineering, CADD, computer application and database management, and complex problem solving help you migrate to higher paying field operations positions.
+Jobs that involve the operation, maintenance, and/or repair of construction, propulsion, power plants, power equipment, hydraulics, or pneumatic systems; running water treatment, wastewater purification, or reverse osmosis equipment often match well with water industry jobs.
+Experience working with piping, plumbing, or electrical or mechanical systems is good experience as is work in welding, damage-control, some types of electronics and computer applications.